wohaco/despace/venera_2_3.md

 > <small>*Terms:* **Венера-2** — Russian term with no analogues in English. **Venera 2 (3MV-4 No.4)** — English equivalent.</small>
 > <small>**Венера-3** — Russian term with no analogues in English. **Venera 3 (3MV-3 No.1)** — English equivalent.</small>

 **Venera 2** (**Венера-2**) and **Venera 3** (**Венера-3**) were a Soviet spacecrafts intended to explore Venus.
 A 3MV-4 spacecraft launched as part of the Venera programme, it failed to return data after flying past Venus.
 Venera 2 flew at a distance of 24 000 km from Venus, Venera 3, probably landed on Venus.
-In addition to data on space and near-planet space in the year of the calm Sun, scientific data on Venus itself was not received.
+In addition to data on space and near‑planet space in the year of the calm Sun, scientific data on Venus itself was not received.

 [![](f/project/v/venera_2_3/pic01_thumb.jpg)](f/project/v/venera_2_3/pic01.jpg)